yuyueshihaoren/yuyueshihaoren.github.io/_posts/2020-1-19-Size-of-Struct.md

 4 * 4 = 16.

-## 1. Size of a struct containing two variables
+## 2. Size of a struct containing two variables
-First, intuitive ones.
+First, intuitive ones:
 ```c
 struct {
     int a;